 ‘The Waverley Typewriter’ – An illustrated article

-The development of the Waverley had begun as early as 1889.
-Despite the ambitious efforts of its inventors, Higgins and Jenkins (see portrait below of Henry Charles Jenkins), the Waverley typewriter was on the market for only a short time, from 1895 to 1897, when it went into receivership.
+The development of the Waverley began as early as 1889.
+Despite the ambitious efforts of its inventors, Higgins and Jenkins (see portrait below of Henry Charles Jenkins), the Waverley typewriter was on the market for only a short time, from 1895 to 1897, before going into receivership.

-The most distinguishing feature of the elegantly designed and precisely engineered Waverley typewriter is the placement of its type bars, standing vertically behind the platen.
-In this configuration, the type bars swing downward toward the typist, striking the top of the platen.
-However, while it provided a clear view of the work, it also complicated the carriage design, as the type bars obstructed the paper’s natural escape route.
+The most distinguishing feature of the elegantly designed and precisely engineered Waverley is the placement of its typebars, which stand vertically behind the platen.
+In this configuration, the typebars swing downward toward the typist, striking the top of the platen.
+While this allowed a clear view of the writing as it appeared, it complicated the carriage design, since the typebars obstructed the paper’s natural path.
 As a result, the page had to remain fully within the carriage assembly throughout the typing process.

-To load a sheet of paper, the bottom edge is pushed back a few inches onto three prongs, under the hoops, in front of the carriage (see image below).
+To load a sheet of paper, the bottom edge is pushed back a few inches onto three prongs, under the hoops at the front of the carriage (see image below).
 As one types, the paper moves up, over, and around the platen, eventually curling up within the hoops.
 Once the page is fully advanced, it is removed by pulling it out sideways.

-The Waverley has the seemingly clever feature of allowing one to simultaneously push the spacebar when typing the last letter of a word, so one is immediately ready to type the next word.
-It is hard to say though how much time is actually saved with this innovation.
+Another seemingly clever innovation is the ability to press the spacebar simultaneously when typing the final letter of a word, allowing the typist to immediately begin the next word.
+It’s hard to say how much time this innovation actually saved.

-There is a second, small and round, space key that moves the carriage the width of a standard character, with the wide space bar, in front of the keyboard, moving the carriage twice the distance to separate words.
+The Waverley also includes a second, small and round, space key that moves the carriage the width of a standard character.
+The wide spacebar, positioned in front of the keyboard, moves the carriage twice the distance, providing space between words.

 “An English made Typewriter for Englishmen.”